 I wish I could have found dark chocolate chunks at my grocery store, but instead I used chips.
-However, the dark chocolate is essential for a real Mounds Bar experience.
+However, please note that the dark chocolate is essential for a real Mounds Bar experience.
 Milk chocolate just wouldn’t be the same!

-If this Wednesday is leaving you feeling like you need a coconut and dark chocolate fix, check out my new post on Parade for Mounds Bar Ice Cream!
-(I was going to make some sort of joke about a “hump” being like a “mound” and how Wednesday is Mounds Day, but it worked out a lot better in my head than it did in writing… And then I obviously I wrote it anyway.
+If this Wednesday is leaving you feeling like you need a coconut and dark chocolate fix, check out my recipe for Mounds bar ice cream (I was going to make some sort of joke about a “hump” being like a “mound” and how Wednesday is Mounds Day, but it worked out a lot better in my head than it did in writing… And then I obviously I wrote it anyway.
 You can ignore me now).
 Anyway, the ice cream does require a bit of chilling time, so I recommend getting started on it now.
 Really, I just have your best interests in mind.

 Please tell me you know the Mounds/Almond Joy commercials??

 If you love Mounds candy bars as much as I do, you need to make this Mounds Bar Ice Cream!
 Made with lots of coconut and dark chocolate, it's a candy lover's dream!